dwheelerau/docker-guide/README.md

 Hopefully that is all that is required.
 Note I have included more advanced instructions below in case you want to build the app from source (this is not required if the above has worked for you).

 # Process camera trap images through megadetector (with GPU support)
-1. Open the Ubuntu App and create a place to store your images (**replace PROJECTNAME with your own meaningful name of your own (dont use spaces)**)
+1. Open the Ubuntu App and create a place to store your images (**replace PROJECTNAME with your own meaningful name of your own (please dont use spaces, use an underscore instead, every linux user will thank you)**)

 ```
 # replace PROJECTNAME with your own name (Don't use spaces!!)
-mkdir ~/projects/PROJECTNAME
+mkdir -p ~/projects/PROJECTNAME
+```

 1. Copy your image files to the Ubuntu disk are using file explorer (see figure below)
-```

 ## Accessing files